TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

     - 47 kΩ sets the gain of the TS472 to 20 dB

 - R<sub>4,5,6,7</sub>
-    - The equal resistor values set the op-amp to act as a differential to a single output with a gain of one.
+    - The equal resistor values set the op-amp as a differential to a single output with a gain of one.
 - C<sub>1,2</sub>
     -  The lower cutoff frequency, defined by F<sub>CL</sub>, requires the equations to evaluate.
     ```math